The secret of Thai Massage as a healing art

 Bodywork has been practiced in Asia for centuries.
 Thai Massage has close relatives in Japan’s Shiatsu, China’s Tui Na, and India’s yoga therapy.
 All of those therapeutic systems have been used effectively long before there was a modern medicine.

-The development of the eastern and western massage systems has been quite different:
+The development of eastern versus western massage systems has been quite different:

-- Western massage is based on and emphasizes anatomical, scientific and clinical knowledge.
+- Western massage is based on anatomical, scientific and clinical knowledge.

 Good therapists use more than their hands

 Regardless of eastern or western style, all excellent and effective massage therapists do more than just using their hands to manipulate body parts.
-They use their energy, their intuition, their sensitivity, their intentions and their feelings of compassion.
+They use these elements:

 Although many massage schools don’t teach this, good therapists often develop those skills in spite of their official training.